EarthyScience/SINDBAD/dev/.documenter/pages/code/models.md

-temperature effect on allocation from same for GPP based on GSI approach
+Calculates the temperature effect on allocation as for GPP using the GSI approach.

 **Parameters**
 - **Fields**